justinkim2015/chess/README.md

   -  The color is easy-ish, if I type in a1 return board.grid[7][0] (The coordinates that = the point a1)  This will return a string of the piece I need.

   - How to get the coordinates, I suppose I could just write the same function again except this one returns an array with the coordinate [x, y].
 THE PROBLEM IS, BOTH OF THESE METHODS WILL BE SUUUPER LONG.
 I WONDER IF THERE'S A WAY TO MAKE THIS MORE PALATABLE.
 Should I just do it?
+What is the table-driven method